Skip to Main Content

 • provide clear and accurate information for the tool

-• identify where Machine Translation has been used in your work.
+• identify where machine translation has been used in your work.

-You can acknowledge your use of Machine Translation by:
+You can acknowledge your use of machine translation by:

 • putting a note in the reference list

-• using a footnote or end note.
+• using a footnote or endnote.

 If in doubt, check with your course coordinator or ask the Library.